PostHog/posthog.com/contents/blog/posthog-vs-logrocket.md

 LogRocket is a frontend monitoring platform which, like PostHog, combines multiple tools into one platform.
 In this article we’ll explain some of the biggest similarities and differences between PostHog and LogRocket, but here’s the short version:

 - LogRocket focuses on helping frontend developers detect and solve issues.
-It offers tools such as session recording, analytics, and performance monitoring.
+It offers tools such as session replays, analytics, and performance monitoring.

 - PostHog is an all-in-one platform that helps teams build better products.
-It includes many of the same tools as LogRocket, including session recording, analytics and performance monitoring — but also extends to feature flags, A/B testing and more.
+It includes many of the same tools as LogRocket, including session replays, analytics and performance monitoring — but also extends to feature flags, A/B testing and more.

 In this article, we will: